Encounters & Reflections

 Encounters

-Sometimes in the portfolio "Encounters" there is no direct narrative connection between the sculptures, but I hope that this connection arises in the image.
-An example is the photo of a nymph's head from the “Hygieia-spring” behind Hamburg City Hall, made by the German sculptor Joseph von Kramer (1841 – 1908).
-I have combined a nymph’s head with a head of Persephone, made by me.
-I call the duplication "Korai amongst each other".
-Young girls they are, girls among each other.
-For me, it's all about meeting, about contrasting work, and about the added value of such a seemingly accidental encounter of strange couples.
+Sometimes, in the "Encounters" portfolio, there is no direct narrative connection between the sculptures.
+An example of this is the photograph of a nymph's head from the "Hygieia Fountain" behind Hamburg City Hall, created by the German sculptor Joseph von Kramer (1841–1908).
+I combined von Kramer’s nymph head with a head of Persephone that I created myself.
+I call this duplication "Korai amongst each other"—young girls, just being among themselves.

 Persephone lost in